Interviewer: I am sure some people reading this will ask, “Do I have a claim or not?” How do you determine if someone has a valid claim?

 To simplify, it is really equipment that has the CAPACITY to dial numbers without human intervention.
 The key word there is capacity.

 In fact, there is something interesting to note here.
-If you paid attention to the last presidential election, you may have noticed that there was a divergence in the polls.
+If you paid attention to the last presidential election of 2012, you may have noticed that there was a divergence in the polls.
 Some polls were showing that one candidate was doing particularly well and the other candidate was not.
 Polls were incorrect because they did not poll cell phone users.